peter88213/nvhelp-en/docs/_sources/import_menu.rst.txt

    button.
 -  If the **Discard document after import** checkbox is checked, a document will be deleted after re-import.
-This may help to avoid confusion about changes made with *noveltree* and OpenOffice/LibreOffice.
+This may help to avoid confusion about changes made with *novelibre* and OpenOffice/LibreOffice.

    .. note::